joealewine/blockchain-rhos/console-ocp-about.md

 The {{site.data.keyword.blockchainfull}} Platform provides a flexible management platform that runs on Kubernetes.
 The offering includes an award-winning management console that allows you to easily deploy blockchain components, build a multicloud blockchain network, and perform network management and maintenance.

+This offering includes two deployment options:

+**Full platform**

-The {{site.data.keyword.blockchainfull}} Platform console UI can be used to create all of the fundamental components of a Hyperledger Fabric blockchain: a Certificate Authority (CA), an ordering service, and peers, on your local cluster.
+Operator, management console, peer, CA, orderer, and smart contract container images.
+The {{site.data.keyword.blockchainfull}} Platform management console can be used to create all of the fundamental components of a Hyperledger Fabric blockchain: a Certificate Authority (CA), an ordering service, and peers, on your local cluster.
 You can also use your console to operate a distributed multicloud network by importing nodes deployed by other consoles.
 For more information about the building blocks of Hyperledger Fabric networks, see the [blockchain component overview](/docs/services/blockchain-rhos?topic=blockchain-blockchain-component-overview#blockchain-component-overview).

+**{{site.data.keyword.blockchainfull_notm}} images**

 For experienced Hyperledger Fabric customers, a purchase of {{site.data.keyword.blockchainfull_notm}} Platform v2.1.1 includes an entitlement to the peer, CA, orderer, and smart contract container images that are signed and supported by {{site.data.keyword.IBM_notm}}.
 These images are based on the open source Hyperledger Fabric code base and contain a number of enhancements for stability and serviceability.
 The images are bundled with support from {{site.data.keyword.IBM_notm}}.

-The {{site.data.keyword.blockchainfull_notm}} images do not include the {{site.data.keyword.blockchainfull_notm}} Platform console or operator.
+The {{site.data.keyword.blockchainfull_notm}} images do not include the {{site.data.keyword.blockchainfull_notm}} Platform management console or operator.
 For more information, see [{{site.data.keyword.blockchainfull_notm}} images for Hyperledger Fabric](/docs/services/blockchain-rhos?topic=blockchain-rhos-blockchain-images#blockchain-images).

-This {{site.data.keyword.blockchainfull_notm}} Platform release includes the following key features:
+The {{site.data.keyword.blockchainfull_notm}} Platform includes the following key features:

 **BUILD ---- Integrated developer experience**
 - **Easily code** your smart contracts in Node.js, Golang, or Java, write client applications using the new {{site.data.keyword.blockchainfull_notm}} VS Code extension, leverage **SDK integration** with the user interface console, and learn from our rich tutorials and samples.